-· Our Board has adopted a Compensation Recoupment Policy that covers each of our Executive Officers (including our Named Executive Officers) and applies to incentive compensation, including any cash incentive or equity award paid or awarded during the period in which he or she is designated as an Executive Officer.
-For all Executive Officers, the Company may recoup such incentive compensation in the event of: (a) a material restatement of the Company's financial statements; or (b) certain specified conduct that in the discretion of the Committee, is likely to cause or has caused material financial, operational or reputational harm to the Company.
+Our Board has adopted a Compensation Recoupment Policy that covers each of our executive officers and applies to incentive compensation, including any cash incentive or equity award paid or awarded during the period in which he or she is designated as an executive officer.
+For all executive officers, the Company may recoup such incentive compensation in the event of: (a) a material restatement of the Company's financial statements; or (b) certain specified conduct that in the discretion of the Committee, is likely to cause or has caused material financial, operational or reputational harm to the Company.